 The use of plastic in swimwear is not a new concept.
 All swimwear is made from "plastic" = polyester, nylon, spandex, lycra and neoprene are all synthetic (man-made) fabrics.
 The difference with our swimwear is that instead of making more new plastic, we've made it from existing plastic waste that was headed for landfill.

 No, in fact our swimwear feels pretty luxurious.
 Our swimsuits are super soft, comfy and stretchy - you'd have absolutely no clue that they were recycled from plastic waste.

 Did you know: all swimwear is essentially made from "plastic" - polyester, nylon, spandex, lycra and neoprene are all synthetic (man-made) fabrics.
 The only difference is that our swimwear is made from recycled plastic that was headed to landfill rather than creating new plastic and adding to the 100 million tons that still produced each year.

-Thank you for your interest in stocking BATOKO, however we do not currently offer wholesale unfortunately.
-The re-sale or distribution of BATOKO swimwear for commercial purposes is strictly prohibited.
+Thank you for your interest in stocking our brand in your store, however we do not currently offer wholesale.
+The re-sale and distribution of BATOKO swimwear for commercial reasons if strictly prohibited.

 Maybe, one day!
 We're a small business and love being this way.
 Our focus right now is on making one exceptional product at a time, rather than making many styles at once that we cannot sustain.
 We've spent the last few years developing our swimsuit to get it to what it is today, carefully making tweaks along the way in response to customer feedback.

 With this in mind, every bit of feedback is important to us as we use it to help guide our next steps.
 We have set up a dedicated feedback form where you can share your thoughts, ideas and suggestions with us.
 Thank you for your support.